Constructive reflectivity principles for regular theories: Introduction

 This is one of a family of similar constructions which have been invented independently in several fields.
 We draw the name \emph{chase} from database theory \cite[\textsection 8.4]{abiteboulhullvianu:95}; categorically, it is a form of the \emph{small object argument} \cite{adamek-herrlich-rosicky-tholen}.

 In each case, the idea is to construct a model of a regular theory\footnote{Or, in categorical terms, to obtain an injectivity condition.}, starting from a given structure, by iteratively adjoining elements to witness all existential axioms, and updating the basic predicates as necessary.
 Classically, this provides a weak reflection from arbitrary structures into models of the theory.
-That is, it provides for each structure $A$ a model $A$ and homomorphism $\eta : A \to<125> \chase{A}$, such that any homomorphism $f : A \to<125> M$ from $A$ to a model extends along $\eta$ to a homomorphism $\bar{f} : \chase{A} \to<125> M$.
+That is, it provides for each structure $A$ a model $\chase{A}$ and homomorphism $\eta : A \to<125> \chase{A}$, such that any homomorphism $f : A \to<125> M$ from $A$ to a model extends along $\eta$ to a homomorphism $\bar{f} : \chase{A} \to<125> M$.

-In Section~\ref{sec:conservativity} we give a functorial chase construction for regular theories, and show that this provides a \emph{\theory-conservative} map from any structure into a model of the theory.
+In \zcref{sec:conservativity} we give a functorial chase construction for regular theories, and show that this provides a \emph{\theory-conservative} map from any structure into a model of the theory.
 This suffices for applications including the regular and geometric completeness of regular logic (with respect to Tarski models).

 However, unless choice holds, this cannot provide a weak reflection as it does classically.
-Indeed, in Section~\ref{section: reflection and choice principles}, we show (using variations of the chase) that this and related reflection principles for regular theories are equivalent to choice principles in the ambient set theory.
+Indeed, in \zcref{section: reflectivity and choice principles}, we show (using variations of the chase) that this and related reflectivity principles for regular theories are equivalent to choice principles in the ambient set theory.

-Chase constructions can be regarded and used syntactically as a kind of proof calculus (see e.g.\ \cite{costelombardiroy:01}): presentation formulas take the place of structures, and results of the process correspond to provable consequences.
-This exploits the interchangability of variables and constants/elements, something classically too simple to usually warrant more than a throwaway remark: any proof mentions only finitely many constants of the language, so they (or any subset) may be replaced by free variables (“abstracted away”) throughout.
+\subtleparagraph Chase constructions can be regarded and used syntactically as a kind of proof calculus \cite{costelombardiroy:01}: presentation formulas take the place of structures, and results of the process correspond to provable consequences.
+This exploits the interchangeability of variables and constants/elements, something classically too simple to usually warrant more than a throwaway remark: any proof mentions only finitely many constants of the language, so they (or any subset) may be replaced by free variables (“abstracted away”) throughout.